Pot or not? Napa initiative inches toward ballot

 Eric Sklar is a founding board member of the association and CEO of cannabis company Fumé.
 In previous interviews, he said his organization decided to forge ahead with the ballot initiative because the Napa County Board of Supervisors has in the past declined to bring the issue of cannabis cultivation and sale to a vote.

-Sklar said once the initiative and signatures are certified, the board can adopt the initiative as written, place it on the ballot, or as the county department of finance to analyze the measure.
+Sklar said once the initiative and signatures are certified, the board can adopt the initiative as written, place it on the ballot, or ask the county staff to conduct a fiscal analysis of the measure.

 In February, an association-commissioned poll found that 64% of Napa County residents would support a proposed ballot measure allowing commercial cultivation of the plant in parts of the county.

-Note: Editors Note: This story was updated with comments from Napa County Farm Bureau.
-Also, Eric Sklar's statement about the review of the initiative was changed to reflect that the county typically hires an outside firm to perform the financial analysis of a ballot initiative in coordination with multiple county departments.